Chengqunniu/T2A2/README.md

 Columns, data types, and constraints are listed below:

 * Id (PK, serial int, not null) Primary key
-* Street number (int, not null)
+* Street number (int, not null), street number of an address
-* Street name (string(100), not null)
+* Street name (string(100), not null), street name of an address
-* Suburb (string(100), not null)
+* Suburb (string(100), not null), suburb of an address
 * Postcode_id (int, FK, not null) Links the address table and postcode table.
 Each address has one and only one postcode.
 Many addresses may have same postcode.

 #### Relationship (addresses table and postcodes table)

-Because different customers might have the same postcode, it will become repetitive if I leave it in the address table.
+Because different customers might have the same postcode, it will become repetitive if I leave all of them in the address table.
 So I have created a new table for it.
 I have also removed the state column from the address table because it links to the postcode rather than the address.
 The relationship between the postcodes table and the addresses table is a one-to-many relationship.
 Customers might live in the same area and have the same postcode for their address.
 Or none of them living in this area.
 And an address must only have one postcode.
 So a postcode is included in zero or many addresses, and an address has one and only one postcode.

 ---